 Renegotiating contracts falls into this category as well.
 If you plan to keep using a vendor you have a good relationship with, it’s important to renegotiate your contract terms and keep a lookout for potential increases in costs or changes that are not aligned with your business goals.

 Now it’s time for the selected vendor to be approved by a procurement lead or supervisor.
-The process of vendor onboarding includes verifying vendor information like banking details, uploading documents (including the contract), and having your legal team sign off on the validity of those documents.
+The process of vendor onboarding, also called supplier onboarding, includes verifying vendor information like banking details, uploading documents (including the contract), and having your legal team sign off on the validity of those documents.
 Once everyone is happy with the vendor status and ready to move forward, the vendor company can be officially onboarded into your system or ERP.

 As many companies have hundreds of onboarded vendors at any given time, keeping track of them and their accompanying information is an important part of the vendor management process.
 If you receive invoices from vendors you don’t recognize because their names and information haven’t been stored correctly in your system, it will be very difficult to confidently issue payment.